 Christopher Columbus was the oldest child of a family of weavers and woollen merchants from the Italian port of Genoa.
 His family were respectable but they were not wealthy.
 From an early age Columbus was obsessed with the sea and he began his sailing career when in his teens.
 He visited many parts of Europe and the coast of Africa, encountering pirates and shipwreck along the way.
 He also developed a strong interest in map-making and navigation and followed the latest theories and discoveries closely.
 He became an expert at dead reckoning and interpreting weather patterns.
-He was personally ambitious, having relationships with wealthy women and gaining for himself access to persons of influence and to the royal courts of the time.
+He was personally ambitious, working to gain access to influential people and to the royal courts of the time.

 There were allegations that Columbus made a poor Governor, that he was cruel and incompetent and had exceeded his powers.
 He denied the allegations, claiming that they were lies made up by jealous enemies.
 It seems likely that there was genuine cause for complaint and that some bad decisions were made, but also that the problems and situations Columbus faced were unique and complex.
 The decision of the Spanish Crown was that he should be largely cleared of the charges but not restored to his former position.
 Columbus was bitter about this, believing he had been cheated of his rightful reward.